 2- The hard thing is the person’s choice.
 Passion for a pursuit is necessary to carry us through the hard times.

 3- Your hard thing should be hard and interesting.
-(School is hard, texting with friends is interesting, skateboarding is hard and interesting.
-Skateboarding is my 12 year old son’s hard thing.)
+(School is hard, texting with friends is interesting, baseball is hard and interesting.)

 Here’s your “how-to”—What does parenting for grit look like in the day-to-day?

 Have faith in your child and provide tons of support– both emotional and concrete support.

 1- High expectations: Believe in your child.
 Expect that your child will be successfully able follow through on something she is trying to do- whether it’s a challenge big or small.

 Grit is built every day and over time.
 Learning to play the ukulele is a big challenge.
 A smaller challenge (but one that still feels big to the child probably) would be learning to tie shoes or do up a zipper.